 The ruby-throated hummingbird is the most widely distributed and commonly recognized hummingbird in North America.
 It is the only hummingbird species to regularly breed in the eastern United States and its colorful green and red plumage is instantly familiar to many birders.
 Despite its familiarity, however, there are a lot more facts about this member of the Trochilidae bird family that surprise even experienced birders and hummingbird lovers.

 - Common Name: Ruby-Throated Hummingbird, Ruby-Throat

 The ruby-throated hummingbird is easy to identify by range, but in areas where this bird does overlap with other hummingbird species or where vagrant sightings are possible, birders should be familiar with the key field marks and characteristics that make this hummer distinct.
 A hummingbird's bill is its most instantly recognizable feature, and the long, needle-like black bill of the ruby-throat has a very slight downward curve, and females have slightly longer bills than males.

 Males have a black face and a bright red or red-orange iridescent throat, though the throat may appear dark or dull in poor light.
 The chin and throat are white, and the chest is gray-white with a vest-like look.
 Upperparts and head are bright green, and the wings and forked tail are darker green-black.

-Habitat and Migration
+Ruby-Throated Hummingbird Habitat and Distribution

 Ruby-throated hummingbirds migrate to Central America as far south as Panama in the early fall, crossing 500 miles over the Gulf of Mexico without stopping.
 A few records are made annually of these birds migrating along the Texas coast instead of over the Gulf of Mexico.
-Some ruby-throats stay in the southeastern United States year-round in mild winters or if abundant supplemental feeding and flower sources are available.
+Some ruby-throats stay in the southeastern United States and Florida year-round in mild winters or if abundant supplemental feeding and flower sources are available.

 Vagrant sightings have been recorded on rare occasions far outside the typical range, including records in California.